 Dr. Sarah Georgiana McVean was born in Dresden, Ontario on the 21st of December, 1886.
 She was the second of 10 children born to Osgoode Howard McVean and the former Catharine Lavina Philpott.
 On Dr. McVean’s birth record her father’s occupation is listed as a bookkeeper.
 Osgoode McVean’s father Alexander McVean, owned a wood working factory in Dresden, that produced wagon wheels.
 When Alexander McVean retired in 1890, Osgoode and his brother William took over the ownership of the factory.
 Dr. McVean was raised in a home located at 379 Hughes Street in Dresden.
 This home was known as “Georgia Place” and it has been included on the Chatham-Kent Municipal Heritage Register.
 Her siblings were; John Alexander McVean, Alice McVean, Kathleen Philpott McVean, Alexander McVean, Mary Osgoode McVean, James William McVean, Osgoode Howard McVean, Donald “Patrick” McVean and Hetty “Esther” McVean.

 Dr. McVean practiced medicine in Dresden from 1911 until 1916.
 During this period of her life, she lived with her large family on Hughes Street.
-She is listed in the 1913 Bell Telephone Directory.
+She was listed in the 1913 Bell Telephone Directory.
 Her office was located on St George Street and her telephone number was 64a.